EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 ### Step 3: Generate a master key

-To encrypt the data, you must first generate a **master key** using the `es-cli` tool (available to be downloaded in Cloudsmith [here](https://cloudsmith.io/~eventstore/repos/eventstore/packages/?q=es-cli)).
+To encrypt the data, you must first generate a **master key** using the `es-cli` tool ([available to be downloaded in Cloudsmith](https://cloudsmith.io/~eventstore/repos/eventstore/packages/?q=es-cli)).
 This key is used to derive the data keys that will encrypt chunk files.

 Run the following command to generate a master key: